degensprotocol/docs/rules.md

 * Money-line: A win is any victory recognized by the offical organizers.
 This includes Knockout, Technical Knockout, Opponent Retired, Unanimous/Split/Majority/Technical Decision, and Opponent Disqualified.
 A draw will result in the money-line match being settled at the cancellation price.
 * Initially announced results are final.
 Subsequently overturned decisions will not affect finalizations.

+## E-sports

+* Money-line is the winner of the match.
+* For spreads and totals, the number being bet on is the number of games or maps won.
+For example, in a best-of-3 match, the Total would be 2.5 and represents whether or not a third game is played.

+## Table Tennis

+* Money-line is the winner of the match.
+* For spreads and totals, the number being bet on is the number of games won.